 In 1986, a small, but enthusiastic group began meeting in the garage at Bill, WD8JRR’s house.
 From those meetings, the club was rejuvenated, became the group that exists to this day.

 Though several single page newsletters had already been produced during 1986, by Patti & Larry hillier, N8FVU, & N8EWV, the official launch of our newsletter, the Zero Beat was in February, 1987, with Pam, KB8AKQ as editor, and yours truly as her “I.T. guy”.

 Around the same time, the 145.37 repeater came online.
-It was owned by Larry, N8EWV, and located on the roof of Alliance Community Hospital, where is stood, until recently.
+It was owned by Larry, N8EWV, and located on the roof of Alliance Community Hospital, where it stood for many years.

 Around that time, two new phenomenon emerged; HT raffles, and Mall shows.

 HT Raffles began as a means of raising funds so the club members could purchase the 145.37 repeater from Larry, N8EWV.
-We gave away a few HTs, some VCRs, and I think even a TV set.
-The enthusiasm was high, but we never were able to purchase the repeater.
+We gave away a few HTs, some VCRs, and even a TV set.
+The enthusiasm was high, but we never were able to purchase the repeater at that time.

 It would start the weekend before, when A group of Hams would converge on the mall, and hoist more than 1000′ of coax to the roof, along with all manner of Verticals, dipoles, and beams.
 We found that the AC units on the roof made excellent bases for our HF verticals, and VHF mag mount antennas.
 There were a couple AC units that had mounting brackets attached for our use.